geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 * A preview of the legend is shown with the applied custom values from Legend fields above.

 !!!Warning
-    The *Format* and *Layer tile size* options are available only for the layer added by CSW and WMS services.
+    The *Format* and *Layer tile size* options are available only for the layers added from CSW and WMS catalog sources.

 ## Style